aspose-total/Aspose.Total-Products/total/en/net/conversion/svg-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render SVG to XLSM" h2="Export SVG File to XLSM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert SVG file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a simple and efficient way to perform this conversion.

+The process of converting SVG to XLSM involves two steps.
+Firstly, you need to use Aspose.PDF for .NET to export SVG to XLSX.
+This component provides a wide range of features to manipulate PDF documents.
+It enables you to convert SVG to XLSX with just a few lines of code.

+Once you have converted SVG to XLSX, you can use Aspose.Cells for .NET to convert XLSX to XLSM.
+This component provides a powerful Spreadsheet Programming API that enables you to manipulate Excel documents with ease.
+It provides a wide range of features to create, edit, and convert Excel documents.
+With this component, you can easily convert XLSX to XLSM with just a few lines of code.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert SVG file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export SVG to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+Aspose.Total for .NET makes it easy to convert SVG to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a simple and efficient way to perform this conversion.
+With Aspose.PDF for .NET and Aspose.Cells for .NET, you can easily export SVG to XLSX and convert XLSX to XLSM with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}